aws-samples/swift-chat/README.md

 ![](/images/architecture.png)

+By default, we use AWS App Runner, which is commonly used to host Python FastAPI servers, offering high performance, scalability and low latency.

-App Runner can provide lower latency for API responses, while you can also replace App Runner with Lambda and Lambda Function URL to further reduce costs.
-For details, please refer to this [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming).
+Alternatively, we provide the option to replace App Runner with AWS Lambda using Function URLs for a more cost-effective solution, as shown in this [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming).

 ## Getting Started

 ### Step 1: Set up your API Key

-1. Click [Parameter Store](https://console.aws.amazon.com/systems-manager/parameters/) to open your AWS Console.
+1. Click <a href="https://console.aws.amazon.com/systems-manager/parameters/" target="_blank">Parameter Store</a> to open your AWS Console.
 2. Check whether you are in the [supported region](#supported-region), then click on the "Create parameter" button.
 3. Name: Enter a descriptive name for your parameter (e.g., "SwiftChatAPIKey").
 4. Tier: Select **Standard**.